bennylog/LLM-course-2025/week-3/README.md

 * Is there a difference between responses in two languages?
 In how many questions?
 * Is there less difference if the questions are localised?
 In how many questions?
 * Were there some entertaining responses or differences worth noting?
 5. You may do this in pairs or groups!
-One language per person, though!
+One language per person, though: a group of three people will need to submit results in three languages!

 ## Questions